 Expats in Johannesburg will have a lifestyle that is fairly typical to South Africans around the country, and should find it easy to befriend both locals and fellow expats.
 Everybody in the city is influenced by its wealth and natural beauty.

 Shopping in Johannesburg

-There is no shortage of options when it comes to shopping in Johannesburg.
-From designer boutiques to bargain buys at local markets, mega malls and department stores, the city has it all.
-Sandton City, at the heart of the area it takes its name from, is a good place to start.
-Almost anything can be found at one of its almost 300 stores and, as if that isn't enough, shoppers can catch their breath at the adjacent Nelson Mandela Square which offers fine dining and luxury shopping options of its own.
+Sandton City, at the heart of Johannesburg's financial centre, is a good place to start.
+Almost anything can be found at one of its hundreds of stores and, as if that isn't enough, shoppers can catch their breath at the adjacent Nelson Mandela Square, which offers fine dining and luxury shopping options of its own.